kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 - The left recurrent laryngeal nerve is a branch of the vagus that wraps around the aorta, posterior to ductus arteriosus or ligamentum arteriosum.
 It then travels superiorly to innervate muscles of the larynx.
 It is important to protect this nerve during surgery.
 If the left recurrent laryngeal nerve became paralysed, a patient could experience a hoarse voice or even have difficulty breathing as a result of a laryngeal spasm.
 The thoracic duct is deep in the chest – it travels between the azygos vein and the aorta, posterior to the oesophagus.
 The accessory hemiazygos vein is a vein on the left side of the body.
 It drains the posterolateral chest wall and empties blood into the azygos vein.
 The left internal mammary artery is a branch of the left subclavian artery that supplies blood to the anterior thoracic wall.
 The left phrenic nerve runs lateral to the vagus nerve and its branches in the thorax; it is not close enough to be damaged by surgery on the ductus arteriosus.

 ### Q1.110
-A 50-year-old man presents in an outpatient clinic with a lump in his groin, which on clinical examination was diagnosed as a direct inguinal hernia.
-His past history suggested that he had undergone an emergency appendicectomy almost 6 months previously.
-The direct inguinal hernia may well have been caused by iatrogenic injury at the time of appendicectomy to:
+A 50-year-old man presents in an outpatient clinic with a *lump in his groin*, which on clinical examination was diagnosed as a *direct inguinal hernia*.
+His past history suggested that he had undergone an *emergency appendicectomy* almost 6 months previously.
+The direct inguinal hernia may well have been caused by *iatrogenic injury* at the time of appendicectomy to:

 	A. The ilioinguinal nerve
 	B. The subcostal nerve